 - Examples: A 500-watt light bulb requires approximately a 4.2A (A=amps) on a 120V (normal US) circuit: 500/120= 4.2.
 Here’s a list of average amperage for common Maker Faire items: Laptop ~2A, Sewing Machine ~0.6A, Lights ~0.3A-2A, 3D Printer ~10-20A, Arduino ~0.1A.
 Please check your equipment, and don’t guess; Power is expensive!
 We want to provide enough, but not too much.
 Thank you in advance.

 Next Steps After Acceptance

 Your first message should have arrived immediately after you submitted your entry form.
-Your next message will arrive at the end of March with news about your acceptance.
-After that, we will send a message every few weeks with updates and reminders about the process leading up to Maker Faire.
+Your next message will arrive between February 27 and March 10 with news about your acceptance.
+After that, we will send a message about once a week with updates and reminders about the process leading up to Maker Faire.

 If you still can't find any messages, email firstname.lastname@example.org